This is a general iOS setting and not specific for Week Calendar.

 - Backup your colors in Week Calendar if necessary ( Settings > General > Synchronize colors )

-- Reset / Re-sync the calendar data by toggling CALENDAR setting OFF and ON again
+- In the Accounts section select calendar not showing past and reset / re-sync the calendar data by toggling CALENDAR setting OFF and ON again

 You might need to reboot your iOS device afterwards, forcing it to sync.